lightly-ai/lightly/docs/source/docker/overview.rst

   * Supported object categories are: bicycle, bus, car, motorcycle, person, train, truck

-* Sample more than 1 Million samples within a few hours!
+* Select more than 1 Million samples within a few hours!

 * Runs directly with videos without prior extraction of the frames!